JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-StatsOptOut` - Opt out sending [stats](#stats)
   * `-NoSingleSubscriptionOutput` - Single __Scope Insights__ output per Subscription should not be created
   * `-ManagementGroupsOnly` - Collect data only for Management Groups (Subscription data such as e.g. Policy assignments etc. will not be collected)
-  * `-ShowMemoryUsage` - Shows memory usage at memory intense sections of the scripts, this shall help you determine if the the worker is well sized for AzGovViz
+  * `-ShowMemoryUsage` - Shows memory usage at memory intense sections of the scripts, this shall help you determine if the the worker is well sized for Azure Governance Visualizer
   * `-CriticalMemoryUsage` - Define at what percentage of memory usage the garbage collection should kick in (default=90)
   * `-ExcludedResourceTypesDiagnosticsCapable` - Resource Types to be excluded from processing analysis for diagnostic settings capability (default: microsoft.web/certificates)
   * PSRule for Azure
     * __Pausing 'PSRule for Azure' integration__.
-AzGovViz leveraged the Invoke-PSRule cmdlet, but there are certain [resource types](https://github.com/Azure/PSRule.Rules.Azure/blob/ab0910359c1b9826d8134041d5ca997f6195fc58/src/PSRule.Rules.Azure/PSRule.Rules.Azure.psm1#L1582) where also child resources need to be queried to achieve full rule evaluation.
+Azure Governance Visualizer leveraged the Invoke-PSRule cmdlet, but there are certain [resource types](https://github.com/Azure/PSRule.Rules.Azure/blob/ab0910359c1b9826d8134041d5ca997f6195fc58/src/PSRule.Rules.Azure/PSRule.Rules.Azure.psm1#L1582) where also child resources need to be queried to achieve full rule evaluation.
     * `-DoPSRule` - Execute [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure).
 Aggregated results are integrated in the HTML output, detailed results (per resource) are exported to CSV
     * `-PSRuleVersion` - Define the PSRule..Rules.Azure PowerShell module version, if undefined then 'latest' will be used
     * `-PSRuleFailedOnly` - PSRule for Azure will only report on failed resource (may save some space/noise). (e.g. `.\pwsh\AzGovVizParallel.ps1 -DoPSRule -PSRuleFailedOnly`)